MariaHelgaGriz/final-project/README.md

 5. Write Recommendation : Adhis
 6. Book Page : Pascal
 7. Sorting by Book Genre : Adhis
+8. Carousel : Pascal
+9. Home Page : Adhis
+10. Qna Page : Raisa
+11. Profile Page : Raisa

 **User roles or actors in the application.**

 BooksForAll will implement role-based access control with the following user roles:

 Registered User: Users with personal accounts.
 Registered users have personal accounts, allowing them to utilize a wide range of features.
-They can maintain wishlists, write reviews and ratings, search for books, write recommendations, view detailed book pages, and sort books by genre.
+They can maintain wishlists, write reviews, write recommendations, view detailed book pages, and sort books by genre.

 **Integration flow with the web service to connect to the web application created during the Midterm Project.**